Revised June 2013

 The Board of Directors shall specify the annual dues and assessments of members and Industrial Affiliates.
 It shall determine reimbursement to be paid to Board members and the compensation policy for staff of the Society, but no member of the Board of Directors may vote on any question involving compensation to be paid to him or her.
 The Board of Directors shall approve and be responsible for a fiscal budget delineating all income and expenses for the Society’s overall operations including administration, publications, conferences and investments.
 It shall order an independent financial audit of the Society every third fiscal year and an annual independent financial review in interim years.

-Payment of dues entitles members to receive all benefits of the Society except as noted in Article III, Section 7 and except as noted for Honorary Life members in Article III, Section 5.
+Payment of dues entitles members to receive all benefits of the Society except as noted in Article III, Section 7.

 The contributions of Industrial Affiliates, in support of the activities of the Society, shall in no case be less than the annual membership dues.